szczyglis-dev/py-gpt/README.md

 - `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in both Agent and Expert modes.

-- `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - Autonomous agent mode only, default: False
+- `Use native API function calls`: Use API function calls to run tools from plugins instead of using command prompts - Autonomous agent mode only, default: False

 - `Use Responses API in Agent mode`: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
 OpenAI models only.
 Default: False